 At V we’ll rely on horiz scroll

 Total Premium cell on enrollment records is $0 or else empty after overwriting one of the records?
 See email exchange with sample downloads Friday 1/30 circa 5:07pm

+Turns out, subsequent applications are always additive, never overwriting.
+So let’s change our report so that:

+Multiple records are listed expressly in the UI (not a ‘merged’ record)

+Download records likewise show all enrollment records (i.e., so may have multiple rows with same SSN).

 Case Setup